This article describes and quotes 20 Bible passages telling women to speak, teach, lead, and have authority over men, in an assembly and elsewhere.

 The main challenge people have with understanding that 1 Cor 14:34-35 and 1 Tim 2:12 have the meanings described above is that their minds keep going back to “plain meaning.”
 As the scriptural analysis linked below indicates, we know with great confidence that these passages do not have their plain meaning.

-So, stop relying on “plain meaning” to justify excluding women.
-When your mind goes to “plain meaning,” remind yourself such meaning is one essentially everyone who has studied the matter agrees is wrong.
+So, stop relying on “plain meaning” to justify excluding girls and women.
+When your mind goes to “plain meaning,” remind yourself “plain meaning” is one essentially everyone who has studied the matter agrees is wrong.
 And then ask yourself what it really means.

 Thus, regardless of whether you consider the passages to be Paul giving instructions for a particular time period, he was only addressing “speaking out” with disruptive questions and teaching in a domineering, non-peaceful way, not the normal speaking and teaching in the worship service and classrooms.